IDEA-Research/Grounded-Segment-Anything/README.md

 ![](./assets/gradio_demo.png)

-## :robot: Run Grounded-Segment-Anything + BLIP Demo
+## :robot: Run Grounded-Segment-Anything + Tag2Text/BLIP Demo
 It is easy to generate pseudo labels automatically as follows:
-1. Use BLIP (or other caption models) to generate a caption.
+1. Use Tag2Text/BLIP (or other caption models) to generate a caption.
 2. Extract tags from the caption.
 We use ChatGPT to handle the potential complicated sentences.
 3. Use Grounded-Segment-Anything to generate the boxes and masks.